Noah-Huppert/wallet-service/py-sdk/README.md

 wallets = c.get_wallets()
 print(wallets) # [{'id': '0', 'total': 10}]
 ```

+# Request Credentials
+The wallet service Python SDK is a generic interface to any wallet service.
+There is no single one wallet service.
+Instead this repository provides the
+source code required for someone to host their own wallet service.

+To obtain credentials you must contact the administrator of the wallet service
+you wish to interact.
+Ask them for an "authority client configuration file".
+If
+they agree to give you access the administrator should provide you with a
+JSON file. **This file is secret, it authenticates you with the wallet service,
+!!!and should never be made public!!!**.

+Then simply provide the `WalletClient.LoadFromConfig()` function a path to
+this file.

 # Development
 A virtual environment is provided for development purposes.